- Who leads the Lower School?

-Every student gets their own iPad, which you use for all kinds of cool projects!
-We also have a computer lab with a 3-D printer.
+Your classroom will have tablet computers for you to use and we also have a computer lab with a 3-D printer.
 We make trading cards, publish books, and build and launch a rocket using household items such as paper, tape and an empty soda bottle.
 One favorite Lower School project is to design a box that you can mail from your house to the school that will keep a potato chip from breaking into a million pieces.
 Another STEM project is to build an egg-carrying car.
 Click here for more about your classes.

 Yes.
 Landon owns and provides each Lower School student with a laptop for you to do your work with your teachers.
 These laptops will be replaced with Microsoft Surface Pros in coming years.
 Our new technology plan outlines how we are going to accomplish that goal.

 Lunch tables are assigned and change every month, with one teacher at each table.
 Third, fourth and fifth graders eat lunch together at 11:05 a.m.
 Lunch is included in the cost of tuition.
 Our provider, SAGE Dining, offers three different hot meal stations each day, as well as salad, soup and fresh fruit.
 Dessert is usually served once a week on Friday.